-- Have students determine the sum mentally, or with blocks. - Next, show:

-- Have students discuss this problem set.
-Use questions from the previous examples. - Students should notice the "taking and giving" from one addend to the other.
+- Have students determine the sum mentally or with blocks. - Next, show: - 96 + 40 = - 86 + 50 = - 76 + 60 = - Have students discuss this problem set.
+Use questions from the previous examples. - Students should notice the "taking and giving" a block-of-10 from one addend to the other.
 They should see that it does not affect the sum!
 This idea of compensation can be modeled easily with the blocks. - Have them summarize their ideas.
-For example: Taking one block from one addend and putting it with the other addend doesn't change the sum. - Have students name the next problem(s) in the set (16 + 44, 15 + 43, ...) and predict the sum of each.
+For example: Taking one block from one addend and putting it with the other addend doesn't change the sum. - Have students name the next problem(s) in the set (66 + 70, 56 + 80, . ..) and predict the sum of each.

+Activity

-Activity (15 minutes)
+(15 minutes)

 Explain to students that they will continue to identify patterns to help them solve sets of problems.
-Distribute the "Problem Patterns I" activity sheet to pairs of students.
+Distribute the "Problem Patterns I" Activity Sheet to pairs of students.

-Give students directions to:
+Give students the following directions: